-11. Video conferencing
+11. Audio conferencing

 Since it reduces the time, money, and headaches involved with business travel, this technology is useful for business users in distant cities or even other nations.
 Routine meetings, business negotiations, and job interviews are all possible with video conferencing.